 Meredith Counts’ earliest memories are of trying to understand death while it was happening.
 She is an editor at the Great Lakes Review, and is co-editing a book of selected poetry by the late Detroiter Jim Gustafson, her uncle.
-Find her fiction, essays and doodles at Chicago Literati, Hypertext and Ms. Fit.
+She's at Chicago Literati, Hypertext, and her own site.

 Lisa Schamess lost eight loved ones during an era of epic fuckery whose years roughly coincide with the Clinton era.
 She does not blame Bill, but is side-eying Hillary and taking her vitamins.
 She has written about her living and her dead at Beliefnet, Modern Loss, TOSKA, Creative Nonfiction, and Defunct, among other venues.
 She also blogs occasionally at CheapBohemian.